travis-ci/travis.rb/README.md

     master:                                    #163  passed     add Repository#branches and Repository#branch(name)

 For more fine grained control and older builds on a specific branch, see [`history`](#history).

+#### `cache`

+    Lists or deletes repository caches.
+    Usage: travis cache [options]
+        -h, --help                       Display help
+        -i, --[no-]interactive           be interactive and colorful
+        -E, --[no-]explode               don't rescue exceptions
+            --skip-version-check         don't check if travis client is up to date --skip-completion-check      don't check if auto-completion is set up -e, --api-endpoint URL           Travis API server to talk to -I, --[no-]insecure              do not verify SSL certificate of API endpoint --pro                        short-cut for --api-endpoint 'https://api.travis-ci.com/'
+            --org                        short-cut for --api-endpoint 'https://api.travis-ci.org/'
+        -t, --token [ACCESS_TOKEN]       access token to use --debug                      show API requests
+        -X, --enterprise [NAME]          use enterprise setup (optionally takes name for multiple setups) -r, --repo SLUG                  repository to use (will try to detect from current git clone) -d, --delete                     delete listed caches
+        -b, --branch BRANCH              only list/delete caches on given branch -m, --match STRING               only list/delete caches where slug matches given string -f, --force                      do not ask user to confirm deleting the caches

+Lists or deletes [directory caches](http://about.travis-ci.org/docs/user/caching/) for a repository:

+    $ travis cache
+    On branch master:
+    cache--rvm-2.0.0--gemfile-Gemfile      last modified: 2013-11-04 13:45:44  size: 62.21 MiB
+    cache--rvm-ruby-head--gemfile-Gemfile  last modified: 2013-11-04 13:46:55  size: 62.65 MiB

+    On branch example:
+    cache--rvm-2.0.0--gemfile-Gemfile      last modified: 2013-11-04 13:45:44  size: 62.21 MiB

+    Overall size of above caches: 187.07 MiB

+You can filter by branch:

+    $ travis cache --branch master
+    On branch master:
+    cache--rvm-2.0.0--gemfile-Gemfile      last modified: 2013-11-04 13:45:44  size: 62.21 MiB
+    cache--rvm-ruby-head--gemfile-Gemfile  last modified: 2013-11-04 13:46:55  size: 62.65 MiB

+    Overall size of above caches: 124.86 MiB

+And by matching against the slug:

+    $ travis cache --match 2.0.0
+    On branch master:
+    cache--rvm-2.0.0--gemfile-Gemfile  last modified: 2013-11-04 13:45:44  size: 62.21 MiB

+    Overall size of above caches: 62.21 MiB

+You can also use this command to delete caches:

+    $ travis cache -b example -m 2.0.0 --delete
+    DANGER ZONE: Do you really want to delete all caches on branch example that match 2.0.0? |no| yes Deleted the following caches:

+    On branch example:
+    cache--rvm-2.0.0--gemfile-Gemfile  last modified: 2013-11-04 13:45:44  size: 62.21 MiB

+    Overall size of above caches: 62.21 MiB

 #### `cancel`